-The composition of a resignation letter can be incredibly difficult, even for the most adept writer, because it requires tact and consideration.
+A resignation letter’s composition can be challenging, even for the most adept writer, because it requires tact and consideration.
 The official document you submit to your school principal will set the tone for your final weeks at the school – as well as your relationship moving forward.How to write a positive letter of resignation when leaving your teaching position.Click To Tweet

 - I hereby submit my resignation as Special Education Teacher at ABC Schools effective June 25, 2016.